We're with you

 Be encouraged – and excited – about what lies in your future, especially college!
 As you continue to make plans, know we are with you.

 Beyond the discomforting uncertainty of the moment, your future, filled with promise and untold possibility, still awaits.
+Transfer Orientation sessions are on campus events to be sure you have all the important information to begin classes at SAU.

 You are welcome here!
 Friendly, inviting, and accepting: it's uniquely Ambrosian.
 From the moment you arrive on campus until the day you graduate, we are here to help.